bingtimren/lerna-study/README.md

 --stream prefix output with package, recommended --since git-tag only run command in package that has changed since tag (not since last run)

+### `lerna version`

+Identify all packages changed since previous tagged release, manually prompt for new version, modify package metadata (package.json), run lifecycle scripts (preversion / version), commit changes and tag the commit, push to git remote.

+Can limit branch with a simple config.

 ### `lerna import`

 `lerna import` import another GIT REPOSITORY into current monorepo as a project.